She will be missed.

 Enough is enough.

 "9:45 a.m.
 The first police officers arrive at Norris Hall, [...] rush to one entrance, then another, and then a third but find all three chained shut.
-Attempts to shoot open the locks fail." (emphasis added)
+Attempts to shoot open the locks fail." (emphasis added)and on page 8:

 I don't know if you're familiar with Norris Hall, but 5 minutes is about the right amount of time to run around the building to try the main entrances, and then figure out where else you might be able to get inside.
 The ground floor windows are not an option.
 They have metal panes, and the windows themselves are very narrow.
 I doubt a full grown man in a ballistic vest and a gunbelt could squeeze through easily, if at all, and it would be stupid to try when you don't know if the gunman could come into that room while you're halfway through.